 A relatively large number of people in Parachute telecommute to their jobs.
 Overall, about 11.29% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Parachute has a very low overall level of education: only 7.59% of people over 25 hold a 4-year college degree or higher.
+The citizens of Parachute have a very low rate of college education: just 7.59% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Parachute in 2022 was $21,344, which is low income relative to Colorado and the nation.
 This equates to an annual income of $85,376 for a family of four.
 However, Parachute contains both very wealthy and poor people as well.